verilator/verilator/README.rst

 generated libraries, optionally encrypted, into other simulators.

-Verilator may not be the best choice if you are expecting a full-featured replacement for a closed-source Verilog simulator, need SDF annotation, mixed-signal simulation, or are doing a quick class project (we recommend `Icarus Verilog`_ for classwork.)
+Verilator may not be the best choice if you are expecting a full-featured replacement for a closed-source Verilog simulator, needs SDF annotation, mixed-signal simulation, or are doing a quick class project (we recommend `Icarus Verilog`_ for classwork.)
 However, if you are looking for a path to migrate SystemVerilog to C++/SystemC, or want high-speed simulation of